The Case For Less Is Getting Louder, But Can Fashion Degrowth Really Work?

 “It’s really not okay, and we are all closing our eyes on this and being super naive,” Serre said.
 She points to the rampant greenwashing in the industry — even fast-fashion giants like Temu and Shein have feigned environmental stewardship and responsible production.
 “Of course, it’s now become a trend to talk about being ‘green’ but then greenwashing quickly becomes an issue,” Serre said.

 Degrowth is not just a climate play, though.
-It’s philosophical.
-What does it mean for a garment to be valuable?
+It’s also, critically, philosophical.
+What does it mean for a garment to have value?
 When something is designed to last, created sparingly, and released without fanfare, does it carry a different kind of cultural and emotional weight?
 According to D’Orso, the degrowth theory promotes “slow but ‘happy’ growth,” distancing itself from the growth otherwise fundamental in a capitalist system, “one that, in one way or another, ultimately negatively impacts both the planet and the supply chain.”

 Can we truly break the more-is-better cycle?